admiral-team/admiralui-ios/README.md

 </p>

 ## What is AdmiralUI?
 `AdmiralUI` - is a ready-made set of user interface elements.
+Learn more about `AdmiralUI` in [documentation](https://github.com/admiral-team/admiralui-ios/blob/develop/Documentation/info/documentation.pdf).

 ## Benefits of using a library:
 - Allows you to follow to a single visual style and interface solutions